Sidney Rivera: Professional

 On January 20, 2015, Rivera was selected in the third round (63rd overall) of the 2015 MLS SuperDraft by Orlando City.
 While he earned a contract with Orlando, the team loaned him out on May 8 to USL affiliate club Louisville City FC.
 He made his professional debut four days later in a 3–0 victory over the Wilmington Hammerheads.
 Rivera went on to make 10 appearances for Louisville before leaving the team under circumstances that neither Louisville, nor Orlando would comment on.
 On July 30, he was sent on loan to the Pittsburgh Riverhounds along with teammate, Conor Donovan, in a bid to gain more experience.
 However, Rivera would only make 1 appearance for the Riverhounds and he was released by Orlando on November 25, 2015.

 On April 6, 2016, Rivera signed with NASL expansion side Puerto Rico FC.
 In his first season with the club, Rivera found consistent playing time for the first time in his professional career, making 16 appearances and scoring 3 goals.
 After a successful first season with the club, Rivera appeared in 20 matches for Puerto Rico FC, however, he only started 6 matches and his minutes over the course of the season decreased.
 Due to the hiatus by both the NASL, due to operations reasons, and the team, because of the devastation caused by Hurricane Maria, Rivera left the club at the end of the 2017 season.

 After leaving Puerto Rico, Rivera had a brief stint in the semi-professional National Premier Soccer League, making 7 appearances for Atlantic City FC.
 Then he had a brief stint with USL Championship side, Reno 1868, where he failed to make an appearance for the club.
 After leaving Reno, Rivera moved to V.League 1 side Than Quang Ninh.
 However, despite playing and starting in the first two matches for the club, Rivera was dropped from the squad for undisclosed reasons.
 After leaving Vietnam, Rivera returned to New Jersey where he began playing for FC Motown in the National Premier Soccer League.

 After the NPSL season, Rivera signed with the Philadelphia Fury of the National Independent Soccer Association, along with several of his FC Motown teammates, ahead of the league's inaugural season.

+Post-professional

 On April 26, 2021, Rivera signed with USL League Two side Morris Elite SC to compete in the clubs inaugural season.
-On May 24, 2021, he scored the first goal for the club in a 1-0 victory over F.A.
+On May 24, 2021, he scored the first goal for the club in a 1–0 victory over F.A.
 Euro, the first victory in club history.

+Rivera joined New York Braveheart SC of the United Premier Soccer League in 2022.

-International
+International career

 Rivera was born in the United States to a Colombian father and Cape Verdean mother.
 After a stint with Puerto Rico FC, he gained the option to represent the Puerto Rico national football team.
 He made his debut for Puerto Rico on 24 March 2019 in a CONCACAF Nations League qualifier against Grenada, as a 58th-minute substitute for Héctor Ramos.